Listen to the British Museum podcast

 Sloane the collector

-On returning from the Caribbean, Sloane married Elizabeth Langley Rose, heiress to sugar plantations in Jamaica, profits from which contributed substantially to his ability to collect in the ensuing years, in addition to his medical income.
+On returning from the Caribbean, Sloane married Elizabeth Langley Rose, heiress to sugar plantations in Jamaica worked by enslaved people, profits from which contributed substantially to his ability to collect in the ensuing years, in addition to his medical income.

 Sloane built up his vast collections in the decades after Jamaica through two principal means.
 He absorbed complete collections made by others, often friends such as William Charlton (Courten) (1642–1702) and James Petiver (d.
 1718).